 Follow the test guidelines below to determine who can qualify as a dependent on your taxes.
 Additionally, the IRS website goes into further detail about the rules for claiming a dependent.
 Properly identifying your dependents can significantly impact your tax return by ensuring that you achieve accurate deductions for those that you care for.

 - Relationship.
 The child must be a son, daughter, stepchild, adopted child, foster child, or grandchild.
 They can also be a sibling, step-sibling, or niece or nephew.

 - Age.
 The child must be under 19 at the end of the year and younger than you (or your spouse if filing jointly), under age 24 if a full-time student and is younger than you (or your spouse if filing jointly), or any age if permanently and totally disabled.

 - Residency.
 The child must have lived with you for more than half of the year.

 - Support.
 The child cannot have provided more than half of their own support for the year.

 - Joint Return.
 The child cannot file a joint return.
 A joint return can only be filed by the child and his or her spouse for the sole purpose of receiving a refund of income tax withheld or estimated tax paid.

 - Special Rule.
 Tiebreaker rules apply if it is determined that the child can be a qualifying dependent for more than one person.
-In that case, you must be entitled to claim the child according to IRS standards, which can be found on the IRS website.

 - Not a Qualifying Child.
 The qualifying relative cannot be the qualifying child of you or another taxpayer.